hmcts/sscs-submit-your-appeal/README.md

 **Config**

 Redis is required to run the application.
 You can either install it or use a docker image (See docker section below for instructions).

+### If Redis is already installed on your system
+You can simply start the application with `yarn start:dev`.

+### Install Redis:
-Install Redis: download, extract and build:
+download, extract and build:

     http://download.redis.io/redis-stable.tar.gz
     tar xvzf redis-stable.tar.gz